learn-co-curriculum/python-p3-sequences/README.md

 ## Lists

 We've encountered lists in several of our lessons so far.
-Lists are the most common data structure you will see as a Python developer and provide a number of different tools for manipulating data.
+As lists are mutable and can store any types of data in the same list object, they have many use cases and many operations, functions, and methods that allow us to manipulate their contents.

 ### Sorting Lists